albertsundjaja/dapp_flight_surety/README.md

 ## Project Overview

 1. Flight Surety is a project to manage collaboration between multiple airlines for flight delay insurance.
 2. Passengers can purchase insurance prior to flight.
-If flight is delayed, passengers are paid 1.5x the amount they paid for the insurance.
+If flight is delayed because of airline fault, passengers are paid 1.5x the amount they paid for the insurance.
 3. By checking the flight status provided by Oracles, the smart contract can decide to give payout if the flight is delayed.
 The payout is credited automatically to the passenger's Ethereum wallet mapping in the contract, passenger can then withdraw from it.
 4. The project will be separated into 4 main parts.
 The smart contract for data, smart contract for app logic, the front-end dapp client, and an oracle server.